ehoang0001/finch-dance/README.md

 * Apply Java to real world creativity
 * Implement robot behavior using Finch
-* Practice problem-solving and debugging in a computing environment
+* Practice problem-solving and debugging

 ---